 One of the most straightforward ways to pay for a new HVAC system is by financing it directly through your contractor.
 Many companies, including QRC, partner with lenders to offer flexible payment plans.
 This option is incredibly convenient because you can handle the purchase, installation, and financing all in one place.
 These plans often come with competitive interest rates, and some even have promotional periods with zero interest or deferred payments.
 It’s a great way to get the residential HVAC system you need now and pay for it over time in manageable monthly installments.

-Personal Loans and Home Equity
+Using Personal Loans or Home Equity

 If contractor financing isn’t the right fit, you can secure your own funding through a personal loan or a home equity line of credit (HELOC).
 A personal loan is an unsecured loan from a bank or credit union that you can often get funded quickly, sometimes by the next business day.
 A HELOC, on the other hand, lets you borrow against the equity you’ve built in your home.
 Because it’s a secured loan, a HELOC may offer a lower interest rate.
 Both are viable HVAC financing options that give you the cash to pay for your new system upfront.

-Available Tax Credits
+Check for Available Tax Credits

 Don’t forget to look into federal tax credits.
 Unlike a rebate, which is a direct discount, a tax credit reduces the amount of income tax you owe at the end of the year.
 The government offers these credits to homeowners who install specific high-efficiency heating and cooling equipment.
 The requirements can change from year to year, so it’s important to check the latest guidelines on the ENERGY STAR website or consult with a tax professional.
 A tax credit can make a significant difference in the total cost of your investment, putting real money back in your pocket.